 Scrolling through your News Feed, you’re bound to come across a speedy, drool-inducing food video.
 And whether you intended to or not, you probably watched it.

 Videos have been key to social strategy and content marketing, and food-related videos are reigning supreme.
-A study this year by Buzzsumo analysed over 100 million videos and found that food is the most popular video topic ranked by Facebook engagement, pulling in more than double the amount of interactions as the second most popular topic, fashion and beauty.
+A study in 2017 by Buzzsumo analysed over 100 million videos and found that food is the most popular video topic ranked by Facebook engagement, pulling in more than double the amount of interactions as the second most popular topic, fashion and beauty.

 Eat with your eyes

 What makes food videos so easy to consume and share?
 The answer, it seems, is all about the strategy behind the content — what need does the video meet?

 At surface level, one can say that since everyone eats, everyone has a connection to food.
 But cooking videos have been a staple for years and haven’t garnered the following we see in the category today.
 The food videos that attract millions of likes, shares and comments are the ones that are easy to view and even easier to digest.
 They’re short in length — anywhere between 60-90 seconds has proven to be the sweet spot — and focus on attention-grabbing, seductive shots of cooking; hence the term, “food porn.”